Traian Băsescu: PDL-PSD coalition government

-Second term as President of Romania
+2012 Impeachment referendum

 Băsescu was suspended by the Parliament a second time on 6 July 2012, with a referendum on his impeachment being held on 29 July 2012.
 After initially calling on the population to vote, PDL called for a boycott, accusing the majority party USL of attempted fraud.
 Băsescu, however, declared that he would still vote, albeit not voting after all.
 An overwhelming 88.7% of people who went to vote rejected his leadership.
 However, the turnout at the referendum was estimated at 46%, which was less than the 50% + 1 required for it to be validated.

 The Romanian Constitutional Court subsequently invalidated the referendum by a vote of 6–3, which reinstated Băsescu as president of Romania.
 In June 2015 The Attorney General of Romania started investigating illegalities committed by certain members of the Constitutional Court in order to save the embattled president.
 The US envoy Philip Gordon visited Romania supporting Băsescu, accused the president opposition of massive fraud, angering the 8.4 million voters, per Romania TV.
 Of the thousands of people investigated of election fraud only one received the guilty verdict in Court, a saving face verdict for the errors committed by the US envoy, as per DC News.
 Băsescu said that now is the time to leave old conflicts aside in order to solve Romania's problems, and to "restore a functioning democratic Romania, and restore our credibility."
 On the other hand, Crin Antonescu, who has served as acting president during this entire process, claims Băsescu is an "illegitimate" leader as he was suspended by Parliament and dismissed by the people.

 Following his return to Cotroceni, Băsescu maintained a low profile until the regular parliamentary elections.
 On 9 December 2012, the elections produced a new parliamentary configuration, with an overwhelming USL majority dominating the other parties by a 70% margin.
 The "presidential party", PDL, only attained 16% of the total votes, failing to win all but one electoral circumscription while former presidential adviser Eugen Tomac won the second external circumscription, including the Republic of Moldova.
 The landslide victory of the former opposition coalition marginalized Băsescu and drastically reduced his possibilities to negotiate a new PDL-based coalition, thus being left with no other viable alternative than to nominate PSD president Victor Ponta to form the new government.

-Băsescu and Ponta signed a framework treaty, intended to smoothen the future institutional collaboration between the Presidency and the Government.
+Băsescu and Ponta signed a framework treaty, intended to smoothen the future institutional collaboration between the presidency and the government.
 But soon afterwards, first tensions started to creep in, as Ponta depicted the EU-Budget negotiations outcome for Romania as a political defeat for Băsescu.